 - Small design can take some time getting used to

 It’s lightweight and slim design makes it ideal for the smart tv, or if you just want an extremely convenient option at home.

-As far as gaming performance goes this is pretty basic.
+As far as gaming performance goes, this is pretty basic.
 Ideal for the casual gamer and office worker.
-Can be great for watching movies as you can access the controls away from the desk.
+It can be great for watching movies as you can access the controls away from the desk.
 The keystrokes are pretty quiet as well

-Up to 3 years battery life – This keyboard comes with 2 AA batteries that are pre-installed.
-This makes it a cheap plug and play option but it cannot be recharged which is a bit of a downside.
+Up to 3 years battery life – This keyboard comes with two pre-installed AA batteries.
+This makes it a cheap plug and play option, but it cannot be recharged, which is a bit of a downside.